foambubble/foam/docs/user/features/daily-notes.md

 The above configuration would create a file `journal/daily-note-2020-07-25.mdx`, with the heading `Journal Entry, Sunday, July 25`.

 > NOTE: It is possible to set the filepath of a daily note according to the date using the special [[note-properties]] configurable for [[Note Templates]].
-Specifically see [[note-templates#Example of date-based|Example of date-based filepath]].
+Specifically, see [[note-templates#Example of date-based|Example of date-based filepath]].
 Using the template property will override any setting configured through `.vscode/settings.json`.

 ## Extend Functionality (Weekly, Monthly, Quarterly Notes)